Amanyadav2030/Amanbot-telegram/Readme.md

   - **/update-(for update status of task) example- /update title status (todo, pending, done)**
   - **/delete-(for delete a task) example- /delete title**
   - **//trello_app-(for open trello app link) example- /trello_app**

+If not able to follow commands then you can refer my recorded video